Curating Grief:

 Participants in the Curating Grief course can get support in two ways:

-Posting in the online course discussion space.
-Charlene will aim to respond to posts as appropriate within 24 hours, Mon-Fri.
+- Posting in the online course discussion space.
+Charlene will respond to posts as appropriate, typically within 1–2 business days (Mon–Fri).

 Private grief support is not included in the Curating Grief course.
 Participants have the option of adding on 1:1 private grief support at an additional cost — email Hello@CharleneLam.com to inquire.